-Tim Etchells is a pioneering British artist, writer and performance maker who's interdisciplinary practice is concerned with tropes of performativity, liveness and presence.
+Tim Etchells is a pioneering British artist, writer and performance maker whose interdisciplinary practice is concerned with tropes of performativity, liveness and presence.
 Binaries of exposure and concealment, construction and deconstruction, appearance and disappearance are explored in a body of work that takes multiple forms including performance, sculpture, drawing, video and installation, presented in multiple contexts, from galleries to public sites and found spaces.